unitycatalog/unitycatalog/api/Apis/ModelsApi.md

 # **deleteModelVersion**
 > oas_any_type_not_mapped deleteModelVersion(full\_name, version)

-Delete a registered model
+Delete a model version

-    Deletes the specified registered model from the parent schema.
+    Deletes the specified model version.

 ### Parameters